Hamrita/credit-card-default-prediction/README.md

 # Credit Card Default Risk Analysis
 The purpose of this project is to conduct quantitative analysis on credit card default risk by using 3 machine learning models with accessible customer data, instead of credit score or credit history, with the goal of assisting and speeding up the human decision making process.

+## Dataset Source<br>
+This dataset contains information on default payments, demographic factors, credit limit, history of payments, and bill statements of credit card clients in Taiwan from April 2005 to September 2005.

 ## Project Overview<br>
 The analysis consists of 2 Jupyter notebooks.
 1. Exploratory Data Analysis.
 The detailed notebook of EDA can be found <a href="https://github.com/teresanan/credit-card-default-prediction/blob/master/EDA/credit_card_default_analysis_part1_EDA.ipynb">here</a>.